curif/AgeOfJoyQuartzDocumentation/content/Documents/AGEBasic/AGEBasic cabinet event system.md

 - `on-lightgun-exit`: Activated when the light gun doesn't points anymore at a specific cabinet part.
 - `on-collision-start/stay/end`: Triggered when a cabinet part begins colliding with another part, maintain collision or end.
 - `on-touch-start/end`: Activated when the player touches a cabinet part.
+- `on-led-change`: Triggered when an arcade LED signal changes state (on/off).
+Requires a core that implements the LibRetro LED interface (mame2003-plus).
+See [[AGEBasic LED interface]].
+- `on-memory-change`: Triggered when a specific byte in emulator memory changes value.
+Uses MAMEhook-style addresses from Pugsy's cheat XML files. **Experimental — probably not working** with current cores.
+See the event description below.

 > [!important]
 > - only one program can execute at the same time.
 The event loop will wait for a program to finish to evaluate the next event.